When can an appeal be used in civil proceedings?

 The Supreme Court’s decisions are again delivered to the parties by the first instance courts, but the parties can find out the outcome within 24 hours of the decision being issued electronically on the court’s website.

-If you disagree with the Supreme Court’s decision, then you have only one defense.
+If you disagree with the Supreme Court’s decision, then you have only one defence.
 However, there are no further remedies, but rather a constitutional complaint, provided that there has been a violation of a party’s fundamental rights and freedoms in the previous proceedings.

 Are you solving a similar problem?